Residential Living Policies & Procedures

 The University’s policies on guests are anchored in the prioritization of residence hall security, the privacy rights of roommates and building residents, and the maintenance of an atmosphere conducive to academic achievement.
 The philosophy of the University, given its Jesuit heritage and tradition, dictates that students will adhere to all norms and values associated with Catholic teachings.
 In the proper context, hosting guests is a privilege that can facilitate personal and social development and enhance the quality of life on campus.
 The University has established policies and procedures concerning registering guests.
 A guest is a person who is present and not an occupant of the room.

 Any guest who is not a resident of the residence hall that they have entered must be signed in by a resident of that building.
 Each resident is permitted to sign-in up to two guests at a given time.
 Residents may host overnight guests up to eight days in total per month.
-Minor visitors (non-SJU students) 17 years of age and younger are not permitted to sign into a University residence hall at this time.
+Minor visitors (non-SJU students) 17 years of age and younger are not permitted to sign into a University residence hall.
 Some exceptions are made for formal programs or initiatives of the University.
 Additionally, the Office of Residence Life suspends guest privileges during University break periods, even if the residence hall is housing students during the break period.